 PowerPoints: There is no limit to the number of images extension specialists may use in their PowerPoint presentations.
 Creators of the PowerPoints must be subscribers or employees of a subscribing institution.
 PowerPoint presentations may be shown in courses or workshops but not posted online.

-Extension Program Fact Sheets and Bulletins for Noncommercial Use: To qualify for subscriber use, the fact sheet or bulletin must be fewer than 10 pages long and free to the public.
+Extension Program Fact Sheets and Bulletins for Noncommercial Use: The fact sheets or bulletins (whether in print or PDF) must be fewer than 10 pages long and distributed exclusively to course or workshop attendees.
 No more than 20 APS images may be reproduced in the extension fact sheet or bulletin.
-The subscriber must be the author or coauthor of the extension fact sheet or bulletin must be the subscriber or an employee of the subscribing institution.
+The author or coauthor of the extension fact sheet or bulletin must be the subscriber or an employee of the subscribing institution.
 Use for any other type extension publication requires written permission from APS.

 Use in Commercial Works

 Use of the images and the facts sheets by persons other than the subscriber, by an institution, or by the subscriber in a commercial work also requires obtaining written permission from APS and payment of any associated fees.

 Commercial work is any material that is published across various media (e.g., in journal and newsletter articles, in books, and on public websites), whether by a commercial or a nonprofit publisher.
 Permission to use the images and information from the fact sheets in a commercial work must be requested by following the guidelines on the

 The license prohibits the subscriber from copying, sharing, or distributing the material, in whole or in part, to other individuals for their use.
 Examples include providing an image to another individual to use in his/her classroom course material or to use for his/her research.
 Such use requires that the individual purchase a subscription to the

 APS Image Database.